lrodero/cats-effect-tutorial/tutorial.md

 So, our aim is to create an echo server that does not require a thread per connected socket to wait on the blocking `read()` method.
 If we use a network library that avoids or at limits blocking operations, we could then combine that with `async` to create such non-blocking server.
+And Java NIO can be helpful here.
 While Java NIO does have some blocking method (`Selector`'s `select()`), it allows to build servers that do not require a thread per connected client:
 `select()` will return those 'channels' (such as `SochetChannel`) that have data available to read from, then processing of the incoming data can be split among threads of a size-bounded pool.
 This way, a thread-per-client approach is not needed.
-Java NIO2 follows a different philosophy than NIO, and it is arguably more complex to handle.
+Java NIO2 or netty could also be applicable to this scenario.
+We leave as a final exercise to implement again our echo server but this time using an async lib.

 Conclusion
 ----------